Tajikistan

 Context

-Tajikistan is also contaminated by other forms of soil and water pollution dating back to the Soviet era.
-In 1950–60, pesticides, known as persistent organic pollutants (POPs), were largely distributed in the country, almost for free, to increase agricultural production.
-The collapse of the Soviet Union saw numerous stockpiles of these pesticides abandoned in the country.
+Tajikistan is also contaminated by other forms of soil and water pollution, dating back to the Soviet era.
+In 1950–1960, pesticides, known as persistent organic pollutants (POPs), were largely distributed in the country, almost for free, to increase agricultural production.
+When the Soviet Union collapsed, many stockpiles of these pesticides were abandoned in the country.

 When it rains or snows, the soil turns yellow and the smell is unbearable.